I Want to Work In … Advertising

 IPA Copy Test

-This is an on-line test which will be introduced by the Institute of Practitioners in Advertising www.ipa.co.uk in about November 2008.
-You will have to answer 6 random questions on-line which will then be assessed by a creative director from a top agency. the very best applicants will be invited to interview and if successful, given a placement with one of these agencies.Questions will be of the type:
+This is an on-line test which was introduced by the Institute of Practitioners in Advertising www.ipa.co.uk.
+You had to answer 6 random questions on-line which will then be assessed by a creative director from a top agency. the very best applicants were invited to interview and if successful, given a placement with one of these agencies.Questions were of the type:

 Interview questions for an on-line copywriter post